Blue World Acquisition Corpora - GuruFocus.com

 Additional Information and Where to Find It

-On April 11, 2022, the Company filed a definitive proxy statement with the Securities and Exchange Commission (the “SEC”) in connection with its solicitation of proxies for the Meeting.
-The Company will amend and supplement the definitive proxy statement to provide information about the Postponement and the revision of the Trust Amendment Proposal.
+On April 11, 2022, the Company filed a definitive proxy statement (which was subsequently amended and supplement on April 25, 2023) with the Securities and Exchange Commission (the “SEC”) in connection with its solicitation of proxies for the Meeting.
 INVESTORS AND SECURITY HOLDERS OF THE COMPANY ARE URGED TO READ THE DEFINITIVE PROXY STATEMENT (INCLUDING ANY AMENDMENTS OR SUPPLEMENTS THERETO) AND OTHER DOCUMENTS THE COMPANY FILES WITH THE SEC CAREFULLY IN THEIR ENTIRETY WHEN THEY BECOME AVAILABLE AS THEY WILL CONTAIN IMPORTANT INFORMATION.
 Investors and security holders will be able to obtain free copies of the definitive proxy statement (including any amendments or supplements thereto) and other documents filed with the SEC through the web site maintained by the SEC at www.sec.gov or by contacting the Company’s proxy solicitor.

 Participants in the Solicitation